 French Press Coffee

 I’ll never forget the first time I tested French press coffee.
 My husband and I were in Vegas at a fancy smancy restaurant and I felt so grown up.
 It was a BOLD cup of coffee but I feel like that tasting was such a turning point for me in developing a taste for rich coffee.

 There’s not much to the French press machine and there are many different options on the market but this design is a classic.
 I have an almost identical model from a lesser known brand and it’s great.
 For special occasions or a quiet weekend at home, there’s nothing like making a fresh pot of French press!

-Here are two of my favorite coffee accessories.
+Here are a few of my favorite coffee accessories.
 The milk frother is one of my favorite ways to fancy up a cup of hot or cold coffee.
 For anyone that really enjoys a HOT cup of coffee, heating the creamer you add is key to not losing heat too quickly.

 And second, a good burr coffee grinder.
 Especially when you’re making a pot of French press, grinding your beans just before brewing is a great way to get the most flavor from every drop.

 Since I so often liken loving my coffee as much as I do my red wine…can you name what movie this move is from?!?!
 I can tell ya they aren’t drinking coffee 🙂